-- 1/2 teaspoon Himalayan or Celtic sea salt
+- ½ tsp Himalayan or Celtic sea salt

-- 1 or more cups of water, as needed
+- 1 or more cups water, as needed

-After cheese has cured, you can mix in 1 teaspoon coconut aminos, tamari, miso, nama shoyu, or Bragg’s; herbs of choice, including chives, garlic, black pepper, dill, and sun-dried tomato.
-Or form into a wedge, log, or ball and coat with fresh herbs.
-Serve with flax crackers, veggies, or use on raw bread or pizzas, roll in nori sushi, collard wraps, and much more.
+After cheese has cured, you can mix in 1 teaspoon coconut aminos, tamari, miso, nama shoyu, or Bragg’s; herbs of choice, including chives, garlic, black pepper, dill, and sun-dried tomato; or form into a wedge, log, or ball and coat with fresh herbs.
+Serve with flax crackers, veggies, use on raw bread or pizzas, roll in nori sushi, collard wraps, and much more.